Academy ›

 What your privacy policy must disclose

-A compliant AU privacy policy includes:
+A compliant privacy policy includes:

 - Categories of personal information collected (name, email, address, phone, payment, browser data, etc.).